Top Sri Lanka Destinations

 Adam’s Peak is a 2,243m (7,359 ft) mountain in the central highland region of Sri Lanka that is popular for Sri Lankans and tourists alike.
 For Sri Lankans, Adam’s Peak is an important pilgrimage site.
 However, The religious significance of Adam’s Peak greatly depends on who you’re talking to:

 Buddhists – claim the footprint mark is the left foot of Buddha.

 Hindus – consider the footprint to belong to none other than Lord Shiva.

-Muslims and Christians – believe it’s Adam’s first step after being exiled from the Garden of Eden.
+Muslims and Christians – Adam’s first steps were taken here after being exiled from the Garden of Eden according to Christian belief.

 Other popular things to do near Adam’s Peak include visits to the spice farm and tea plantations and take a waterfall tour.

 Hikkaduwa is a small town on the Southwestern coast of Sri Lanka.
 It boasts a beautiful sandy beach with plenty of restaurants and shops.
 Other attractions include excellent local surf, plus good diving and snorkelling.
 Beach and sea aside, there are also several interesting Buddhist temples around Hikkaduwa.
 These are all easily reachable by tuk-tuk or bicycle.

 You can experience the tropical and spiritual ambience that Sri Lanka has to offer on our Sri Lanka holidays, held yearly in February in the beautiful location of Bentota.
 Join us and see all the island has to offer and get a better insight into our top ten Sri Lanka destinations.